GMA Network: Programming

-GMA Network television programming comprises news and public affairs, local dramas and soap operas, anime series, variety and musical shows, foreign cartoons, children's shows, talk shows, reality programs, sports, and film presentations.
-Most of the programs are broadcast live and taped in its GMA Network Centers and Studios located in Metropolitan Manila.
-GMA Network currently programs 20.5 hours of programming per day.
-It provides 34.5 hours of prime-time programming per week to its owned and affiliated stations: on Weekdays, 4:00–10:00 p.m. on Mondays to Thursdays, 10:00 p.m.–1:00 a.m. on Fridays, 10:00 p.m.–1:00 a.m. on Saturdays, 4:30 p.m.–1:30 a.m. on Sundays.
-Programming is also provided from 4:00 p.m.–2:40 a.m. on Weekdays in the form of Unang Hirit; the two-and-half-hour Monday to Saturday for the new noontime variety show It's Showtime produced by ABS-CBN Studios, early-afternoon drama (Afternoon Prime block), early and late-evening news programs (24 Oras and Saksi respectively); primetime programming through its Prime (formerly Telebabad) block; late-night current affairs show produced by its news and public affairs department.
+Programming on GMA Network television consists of news and public affairs, local dramas and soap operas, cartoons and anime series, variety and musical shows, talk shows and reality shows, children's shows and film presentations, and sports.
+Most of the programs are broadcast live and taped in GMA Network Centers and Studios located in Metropolitan Manila.
+Currently, GMA network has 20.5 hours of programming per day.
+It provides 34.5 hours of prime-time programming per week to it own owns or is affiliated with: on Weekdays, 4:00–10:00 p.m. on Mondays to Thursdays, 10:00 p.m.–1:00 a.m. on Fridays, 10:00 p.m.–1:00 a.m. on Saturdays, 4:30 p.m.–1:30 a.m. on Sundays.
+Programming is also provided from 4:00 p.m.–2:40 a.m. on Weekdays in the form of Unang Hirit; the two-and-half-hour Monday to Saturday for a simulcast of noontime variety show It's Showtime produced by ABS-CBN Studios, early-afternoon drama (Afternoon Prime block), early and late-evening news programs (24 Oras and Saksi respectively); primetime programming through its Prime (formerly Telebabad) block; late-night current affairs show produced by its news and public affairs department.